 Example and solution

-In fact, the inputs obtained in the first part of the worksheet necessary to find the calculated height (Hc) are:
+In fact, the inputs obtained in the first part of the worksheet that are necessary to find the calculated altitude (Hc) are:

 L = 16° 09′ N (D.R. latitude)